 Back from the Brink

 Long before modern human inhabitation of the Sonoran Desert, the pronghorn travelled seasonally in and out of food-rich areas.
 Their range was far-reaching, stretching from the Colorado River Valley south into Mexico and east to nearly Tucson.
 No speeding highways, low flying aircraft, nor ranch fencing limited their movement.
-If times were hard, they could- warily, carefully, fearfully- move hundreds of miles to find water and better pasture.
+If times were hard, they could move hundreds of miles to find water and better pasture.
 Times have changed though.
-Ribbons of blacktop ushered in people and, with them, came development.
+Ribbons of blacktop ushered in people and with them came development.
 The shy pronghorn’s habitat shrunk.
 Mexican Highway 2 and border fences divided the population in two.
-The majority of the pronghorn roamed in the area east of Rocky Point.
+The majority of the pronghorn roamed in the area east of Rocky Point, Mexico.
 The rest stayed in the US, bounded by US Interstate 8 to the north.